What Is the Automatic Payment Discount?

 Do insurers accept electronic fund transfers as a form of payment?

-You should be able to use an EFT to pay for your car insurance.
+You should be able to use an EFT to set up automatic car insurance payments.
 Though, that’ll depend on your insurer’s rules regarding payment methods.
 To be sure, double-check with your provider.
 Most companies should accept this as a form of payment.
 If you can’t use an EFT, credit and debit cards are almost always acceptable forms of payment.

 Are automatic payments a good idea?